 Small businesses are the backbone of America, however, carrying so great a load means carrying a great deal of debt as well.
 In fact, 49% of small businesses are in some sort of debt.
-Additionally, unlike most personal debts, business debts can sometimes be necessary.
+Yet, unlike most personal debts, business debts can sometimes be necessary.
 As a business owner, you may have experienced the need to take on and use debt for many different reasons.

-I realize you make decisions which can impact the lives of so many.
+I realize you make decisions which can impact the lives of many.
 I also understand being frugal and making wise decisions goes well beyond your own personal debt—others are counting on you, which is why I want to ensure you have all the tools you need to conquer and leverage your business debt when necessary.

 Let’s take a look at the various types of debt you may encounter in the business world.

 Assume you just completed a major project and have not received the payment for your services.
 Ideally, you’d have enough cash in the bank to cover your expenses.
-However, you just made a massive purchase to strategically help grow your business at the time when the payment for your services is delayed.
+However, you just made a massive purchase to help grow your business strategically at the time when the payment for your services is delayed.
 Due to this purchase, you are running tight on cash.
 Now, to add salt to the wound, your payroll is due and with cash on the low end in your business account, there just isn’t enough in the bank to cover the payroll.
-This is where a business line of credit can help.
+This is where a Business Line of Credit can help.
 You simply borrow from the line to cover the payroll and then pay the money back once you receive payment from your customer.

 Now, you will want to use a line of credit for short-term expenses only.
 The idea is to use the line and pay it off, use the line and pay it off, with the hope of eventually building up your cash reserves in your business account to the point where a line of credit is seldom used.

 Let’s talk about another common business debt—real estate loans.
-From time to time, businesses may need to purchase a piece of real estate or do tenant improvements on their current location.
+From time to time, businesses may need to purchase a piece of real estate or make tenant improvements on their current location.
 Just like borrowing money to buy a house, there may be times you need a loan to purchase property for your business.
 Perhaps you need land to build.
 Or maybe you’re a tenant and the building needs improvements.
 Still yet, if your business has grown, then you may need a new location altogether.
 Whatever the reason, real estate loans are important tools for business owners.

 Here’s an example.
 Let’s say your business is growing at a rate of 10% per year.
 If your real estate loan has an interest rate of 5%, your excess cash could grow your net worth faster if you deploy the money back into your business.
 So, do you really want to take cash which could earn a 10% return in your business to reduce a 5% debt?
 Generally, a real estate loan will not be at the top of your payoff schedule for any business debt you are working to eliminate.

 Now, this next debt can be a touchy one!
 Equipment loans.
 This is one debt I rarely condone.
 I personally believe no debt is good debt when it comes to equipment loans.
 Many times, people will borrow money for equipment they deem necessary—and sometimes it really may be.
-However, all too often they simply get sold into buying the latest and greatest from a slick salesperson.
-And chances are the equipment they already own would continue helping to grow their business.
+However, all too often they simply get suckered into buying the latest and greatest from a slick salesperson.
+And chances are the equipment they already own would continue helping them grow their business.